Is Martin Luther King Jr.’s 'I Have a Dream' Speech The Greatest in History?

 Dr. King had a great dream of a "vibrant, multiracial nation united in justice, peace and reconciliation; a nation that has a place at the table for children of every race and room at the inn for every needy child."

-Although Martin Luther King boldly criticized the attorney general and the Department of Justice for its failure to investigate civil rights violations, he wrote Kennedy in 1964 praising him for his efforts to pass the Civil Rights Act of 1964: “Your able, courageous and effective work in guiding the Civil Rights Act of 1964 through both Houses of Congress has earned for you an even warmer spot in the hearts of freedom loving people the world over.
+Although Martin Luther King boldly criticized the Attorney General Robert F. Kennedy and the Department of Justice for its failure to investigate civil rights violations, he wrote Kennedy in 1964 praising him for his efforts to pass the Civil Rights Act of 1964: “Your able, courageous and effective work in guiding the Civil Rights Act of 1964 through both Houses of Congress has earned for you an even warmer spot in the hearts of freedom loving people the world over.
 I add to theirs my sincere and heartfelt thanks.”

 People like John F. Kennedy and Martin Luther King, Jr. will be remembered as great people who intended to change the world for better.
 Unfortunately, those that embark on the mission of change are often the kind of people that always find themselves to be the target of others.
 Some people make it their personal mission to destroy the person who represents change.
 King and Kennedy were both assassinated, and their deaths are still the subject of many conspiracy theories.